canonical/real-time-ubuntu-docs/docs/tutorial/5-cpu-affinity.rst

 You can also call ``sched_setaffinity()`` on an individual thread (say, within its thread function) to assign specific cores.

 A more-flexible approach can be used anywhere.
-Download `thread-affinity.c`_ and browse to where it spawns two new threads:
+Download :download:`thread-affinity.c` and browse to where it spawns two new threads:

 .. code-block:: C